dunmatt/gats/README.md

 Two reasons, first and foremost it's because all the other templating systems I could find had some funky non-html syntax which means that the templates couldn't render in a browser without processing.
 Also, because I thought it would be a good starter project for learning Go.

+The point has been raised that gats is remarkably similar to TAL (http://wiki.zope.org/ZPT/TALSpecification14), this was originally accidental, but now that I'm aware of TAL I've gone ahead and added the two basic constructs that TAL has that gats didn't: omit-tag and content.

+As of now the only fundamental difference between TAL and gats is the complexity of the expressions.  gats is very simple, all expressions must be the name of a field in the data that the template will be rendered with.
+Beyond that, the order of operations is different than TAL: in TAL variables are bound in ancestor first order, in gats it's just the opposite, there are no variables so it binds in descendents first order.
+The attributes map as follows:

+* tal:define == not necessary in gats
+* tal:condition == gatsif
+* tal:repeat == gatsrepeatover
+* tal:content == gatscontent
+* tal:replace == gatscontent && gatsomittag
+* tal:attributes == gatsattributes
+* tal:omit-tag == gatsomittag

 ## Requirements

 gats uses my own fork of goquery (TODO: issue pull request once it all works), which in turn requires Go's experimental html package and cascadia, so these are all required.